 "Finding a tenant for your property is different to finding a buyer; money isn’t everything.
 Instead, prioritise someone who is cooperative, has strong rental references and plans on staying for a while.”

 "The bigger the pool of applicants, the better.
 A lot of people look great on paper but present badly in person, and vice versa.
 So, the more people you have to choose from the more likely it is that you will find your ideal candidate.”

 Consider a long lease:

 "Long leases are a way for landlords to lock in good tenants who want to live in a property long term.
-These types of leases last 2-5 years and provide both landlords and tenants with stability.
-Independent’s long lease scheme is the only one like it in Canberra.”
+These types of leases last 2-5 years and provide both landlords and tenants with stability.”

 Be proactive, not reactive, with your maintenance

 Being proactive with maintenance is possibly the single best way to keep your property in great condition.
 Being proactive prevents further damage, ensuring your property’s long-term health.
 Anticipating problems and addressing them early is often far cheaper than organising the endless urgent repairs that would crop-up otherwise.